6 min read

 icerpc://localhost, meaning we connect with theicerpcprotocol tolocalhoston the default port foricerpc(4062) - we don't specify a transport so we use the default multiplexed transport (

-tcp) - Setting the
+quic) - Setting

 Creating the connection instance does not establish the connection.